Best AI Financial Advisor Chatbots for Wealth Management in 2026

 The bottom line

 There is no single best AI financial advisor chatbot, because they manage different amounts of your wealth.
 For the fullest picture across planning, investing, and cash, Origin and PortfolioPilot lead, and Empower pairs a free dashboard with human advisers.
-For investing depth, Magnifi goes after fund discovery and Walnut grounds the chat in your real connected holdings, framing each against the S&P 500 and letting you build a thematic basket you approve.
+For investing depth, Magnifi goes after fund discovery and Walnut grounds the chat in your real connected holdings, framing each against the S&P 500 and letting you build a focused portfolio you approve.
 ChatGPT is the best plain-language explainer but cannot see your accounts.
 Whichever you choose, remember the boundary: these tools explain and analyze, they are not fiduciaries, and Walnut is not an investment adviser.
 Pick by how broad a wealth picture you want managed.

 For the wider field, see the best AI financial advisor apps and the best AI wealth management tools, or weigh the AI robo-advisor alternatives.